Caterpillar D9

 The Caterpillar D9 is a large track-type tractor designed and manufactured by Caterpillar Inc. It is usually sold as a bulldozer equipped with a detachable large blade and a rear ripper attachment.

-The D9, with 354 kW (474 hp) of gross power and an operating weight of 49 ST, is in the upper end of Caterpillar's track-type tractors, which range in size from the D3 57 kW (77 hp), 9 ST, to the D11 698 kW (935 hp), 104 ST.
+The D9, with 354 kW (474 hp) of gross power and an operating weight of 49 ST, is in the upper end of Caterpillar's track-type tractors, which range in size from the D2 69 kW (92 hp), 9 ST, to the D11 698 kW (935 hp), 104 ST.

 The size, durability, reliability, and low operating costs have made the D9 one of the most popular large track-type tractors in the world.

+As the size, power, and weight of the larger track-type tractors dictate that they are used primarily for major projects, the D9 is most commonly found in construction, demolition, forestry, mining, waste, and quarry operations.

 Engineering and technical description

 The D9 is a series of heavy tracked-type tractors, carried on continuous tracks and usually used as bulldozers.
 The series began in 1954 with a prototype tractor called the D9X.
 Ten D9X prototype models were built in 1954.
 In 1955, the 286 hp D9 was introduced to compete against the more powerful Euclid TC-12.
 The D9 came equipped with a 1,473 cid D353, which powered the D9 until the 1980 introduction of the D9L.
 In 1956, the D9 had its engine power raised to 320 hp.
 The new 335 hp D9E replaced that model in 1959.
 Two years later, the legendary 385 hp D9G was introduced; it remained in production for 13 years; it became the main crawler on many job sites, testifying to its sturdiness and design.

 In 1965, West Coast businessman Buster Peterson hooked up a pair of D9Gs to pushload the largest wheel tractor scrapers built.
 In 1968, Caterpillar bought the rights to this concept, thus the 770 hp DD9G was created (DD stands for Dual D9G).
 Peterson also built the first SxS D9G, which has two D9Gs side-by-side, pushing a 24 ft-wide bulldozer blade.

 In 1969, Caterpillar introduced this new SxS D9G.
 In 1974, the improved 410 hp D9H was introduced to replace the D9G.
 The D9H is still the most powerful conventional track-type tractor in company history.
 The DD9H and the SxS D9H soon followed.